varnish/libvmod-tinykvm/docs/vmod.md

 ---
 > `tinykvm.library(uri)`

-- Fetch library of programs that is pre-installed with Varnish Enterprise.
+- Fetch library of program definitions from the given URI.
-- Libraries contain program definitions, but programs are only started on-demand.
+- Libraries can contain many program definitions, but programs are only started on-demand.
 - Must be called from vcl_init.

 ---